-APNs are encouraged to return to formal educational programs including doctorate programs, (DNP, PhD) post-master's certifications, MBA and other programs.
+APPs are encouraged to return to formal educational programs including doctorate programs, (DNP, PhD) post-master's certifications, MBA and other programs.
 Support is provided in the form of tuition reimbursement and support, grants and scholarships.
-The tuition assistance program offers up to $5,000 annually for APNs.
+The tuition assistance program offers up to $5,000 annually for APPs.
 Certification courses required as a condition of employment are covered as well.
 Scholarship programs are available in some areas.

-The Department of Clinical Education supports APNs with a continued series of CME offerings including the Pediatric Pearls educational sessions.
+The Department of Clinical Education supports APPs with a continued series of CME offerings including the Pediatric Pearls educational sessions.
 These sessions offer flexibility and customization of the individual learner's interests.
-Additional sponsored events at Lurie Children's include the biennial APN conference "Advanced Practice Nursing Conference: Impacting the Future of Healthcare" most recently held in 2015 and slated for a return September 16, 2017.
-This conference allows APNs the opportunity to attend a multispecialty conference covering the practice of APN experts at Lurie Children's.
-APNs can also submit an abstract for committee review to be selected as a speaker for a concurrent session or keynote speaker engagement.
-A popular annual conference at Lurie Children's "Little People, Big Problems" is provided by the transport team and is geared toward providers in varied specialties, professional practice settings and also provides APNs the ability to submit an abstract to be chosen as a podium speaker.
+Additional sponsored events at Lurie Children's include the biennial APP conference most recently held in January 2019.
+This conference allows APPs the opportunity to attend a multispecialty conference covering the practice of APP experts at Lurie Children's.
+APPs can also submit an abstract for committee review to be selected as a speaker for a concurrent session or keynote speaker engagement.
+A popular annual conference at Lurie Children's "Little People, Big Problems" is provided by the transport team and is geared toward providers in varied specialties, professional practice settings and also provides APPs the ability to submit an abstract to be chosen as a podium speaker.

 Continuing Medical Education (CME) Support

 We support and encourage professional development as a part of our culture.

 $2000 is allotted to every APRN/PA per fiscal year for conference attendance, journal subscriptions, continuing education etc.